isjerryxiao/kmsvnc/README.md

 ''
 ```

 If you plan to use the default vaapi driver for Intel and AMD GPUs, please make sure your vaapi configuration is working.
+Nvidia support is highly experimental (nvidia-legacy with drm enabled or nvidia-open).
+Only one X-TILED modifier is supported as of now.

 ## Dependencies
  * cmake